 - "I am a disappointed drudge, sir.
 I care for no man on earth, and no man on earth cares for me" (2.4.70).

 - "I am not old, but my young way was never the way to age.
 Enough of me" (3.9.57).

 Like our narrator, Sydney tends to be a big-picture thinker.
 What’s the purpose of life in general?
 More specifically, given the current crummy state of affairs, how can his life hold any meaning at all?
 In the rare moments when he does explain his own actions, it’s through philosophical reflections like these.
 Needless to say, they aren’t the sort of thoughts that win friends or charm the ladies.

 Sydney and Love

 Sydney may not be the life of the party, but he can be strangely devoted to the things that he does care about.
 Take Stryver, for instance.
 The guy’s an all-out jerk, but for some reason, Sydney sticks with him.

 Sydney’s love for Lucie is just a little bit easier to understand.
 After all, everyone loves Lucie.
 (Didn’t they make a show about that in the 1950s?)
 Sydney watches her when no one else is looking.
-After all, he’s the first to notice that she faints during Charles’ trial.
-The social cache that he gains from saving Charles allows him to visit the Manettes on a regular basis, but he never seems to get beyond an awkward middle-school type crush on Lucie.
+After all, he’s the first to notice that she faints during Charles’s trial.
+The social cache that he gains from saving Charles allows him to visit the Manettes on a regular basis, but he never seems to get beyond an awkward middle-school-type crush on Lucie.

-Remember when you liked that guy/girl in sixth grade?
+Remember when you liked that girl in sixth grade?
 You liked her so much that you decided you couldn’t be nice to her… so you said mean things about her to your friends.
-Maybe you were even rude to him whenever you met.
+Maybe you were even rude to her whenever you met.
 Sure, it’s not very effective… but it’s understandable.

 Sydney’s last lines become a gorgeous, forgiving, far-reaching proclamation of hope for the future of humankind: